IEEE-GRSS-GTSD-Hackathon/12-PyGeoAI/README.md

 Transformers are an emerging class of DL algorithms.
 Earthformer, a space-time Transformer for Earth system forecasting.
 It is flexible.
 We have used it for trying to predict forest fires in our region of interest (Uttarakhand).
 The architecture is shown below:
 ![image](https://user-images.githubusercontent.com/56718090/235289478-a6fce54d-62e3-4272-8e51-500211cb8461.png)
 (Image Source : [EarthFormer Paper](https://assets.amazon.science/89/ad/cb9c23dd4bb69b8e03bbbecdb4b8/earthformer-exploring-space-time-transformers-for-earth-system-forecasting.pdf))
+We have implemented the architecture and tested it on the [SEVIR Website](https://sevir.mit.edu/).
+We analysed the model to see how the data needs to be prepared for the model.
+So, that we can prepare our dataset accordingly.
+Gaining knowledge from this, we wrote a data preparation script.
 ## A2.
 Data Preparation
 The data that is to be used has to be in the form of single-channel arrays of dimension N x L x B x T. Here, the meanings of the variables ar ethe following: